Home

 - Similarly, pass the output of this new module to the next module in the pipeline.

-Code formatting
+Code Formatting

 Once you have resolved all errors and the module is working properly in combination with other modules you can work on the code linting to write clean and readable code.
 Pylint library is used for uniform code styling across the project.
 Install Pylint and pylint-runner using the commands below to see your score.

-Refer to the suggested changes by pylint to style your code.
-You can generate a pull request on github once you have achieved a score 10.
+Refer to the suggested changes by Pylint to style your code.
+You can generate a pull request on GitHub once you have achieved a score 10.